keyboardio/Chrysalis/FOCUS_API.md

 This command reads/writes the macros map (2048 bytes of max lenght), each action in a macro is composed of an action type and a key attached to it.

+- MACRO_ACTION_END = 0
+  - Ends the current macro play sequence, it's used at the end of a macro to separate it from the second
+  - Example: " 0 "
+  - Total cost = 1
+- MACRO_ACTION_STEP_INTERVAL = 1
+  - Changes the reproduction interval between each key of the sequence when a tap sequence or a tap code sequence (12 or 13) are used
+  - The step uses a 16bit integer splitted into two 8bit numbers to send it to the keyboard, first comes the higher weight
+  - Example: " 1 1 44 " for a 300ms delay
+  - Total cost = 3
+- MACRO_ACTION_STEP_WAIT = 2
+  - Custom delay that lets the macro wait for any event before continuing the sequence.
+  - The step uses a 16bit integer splitted into two 8bit numbers to send it to the keyboard, first comes the higher weight
+  - Example: " 2 1 44 " for a 300ms delay
+  - Total cost = 3
+- MACRO_ACTION_STEP_KEYDOWN = 3
+  - Activates the keydown event for a KeyCode defined by two 8bit numbers, the higher weight carries the flags, the lower weight carries the code.
+  - The step uses a 16bit integer that identifies any key, splitted into two 8bit numbers to send it to the keyboard.
+First comes the higher weight.
+  - Example: " 3 76 226 " for the keyCode 19682, which activates the keydown action for the Media.Mute button.
+  - Total cost = 3
+- MACRO_ACTION_STEP_KEYUP = 4
+  - Activates the keyup event for a KeyCode defined by two 8bit numbers, the higher weight carries the flags, the lower weight carries the code.
+  - The step uses a 16bit integer that identifies any key, splitted into two 8bit numbers to send it to the keyboard.
+First comes the higher weight.
+  - Example: " 4 76 226 " for the keyCode 19682, which activates the keyup action for the Media.Mute button.
+  - Total cost = 3
+- MACRO_ACTION_STEP_TAP = 5
+  - Activates the tap event for a KeyCode defined by two 8bit numbers, the higher weight carries the flags, the lower weight carries the code.
+  - The step uses a 16bit integer that identifies any key, splitted into two 8bit numbers to send it to the keyboard.
+First comes the higher weight.
+  - Example: " 5 76 226 " for the keyCode 19682, which activates the tap action for the Media.Mute button.
+  - Total cost = 3
+- MACRO_ACTION_STEP_KEYCODEDOWN = 6
+  - Activates the keydown event for a KeyCode defined by one 8bit number, it only carries the code up to 255, which means only normal keys can be sent this way.
+  - The step uses a lone 8bit number to identify any key < 256, as no flags are sent, 0 is used for the flag identifier instead.
+  - Example: " 6 225 " for the keyCode 225, which activates the keydown action for the Right Shift button.
+  - Total cost = 2
+- MACRO_ACTION_STEP_KEYCODEUP
+  - Activates the keyup event for a KeyCode defined by one 8bit number, it only carries the code up to 255, which means only normal keys can be sent this way.
+  - The step uses a lone 8bit number to identify any key < 256, as no flags are sent, 0 is used for the flag identifier instead.
+  - Example: " 7 225 " for the keyCode 225, which activates the keyup action for the Right Shift button.
+  - Total cost = 2
+- MACRO_ACTION_STEP_TAPCODE
+- MACRO_ACTION_STEP_EXPLICIT_REPORT
+- MACRO_ACTION_STEP_IMPLICIT_REPORT
+- MACRO_ACTION_STEP_SEND_REPORT
+- MACRO_ACTION_STEP_TAP_SEQUENCE
+- MACRO_ACTION_STEP_TAP_CODE_SEQUENCE
 - action 2 is delay
+  - hhasd
 - action 3 is function key press
 - action 4 is function key release
 - action 5 is function press & release